What's the best way to beemind ______?

 Losing (or gaining) weight

 Creating a weight goal with no supporting activity goals is usually not a recipe for success.
-It's often best to beemind things you have direct control over.
+It's often easiest to beemind things you have direct control over.
 Like how much sugar you're eating, or how many minutes you spend doing cardio, or how much water you drink.
 You don't exactly have direct control over your weight.
 And it's a huge bummer to do all the right things, but still end up derailing a weight goal because your body just wasn't losing as fast as the rate you set!
 But over time, if you do all the right things, it'll usually move in the right direction.

 Reading books